 Credit: Freepic

-Now let's looks a bit deeper into each of these aspects of Brahman.
+Now let's look a bit deeper into each of these aspects of Brahman.

 Beyond Duality: Unmasking the True Self with Brahman